jitsi/handbook/docs/devops-guide/docker.md

 ### Reverse proxy configuration

-By default this setup is using WebSocket connections for 2 core components:
+By default this setup is using WebSocket connections for:

 * Signalling (XMPP)
-* Bridge channel (colibri)

 Due to the hop-by-hop nature of WebSockets the reverse proxy must properly terminate and forward WebSocket connections.
-There 2 routes require such treatment:
+This route requires such treatment:

 * `/xmpp-websocket`
-* `/colibri-ws`

 The other HTTP requests must be handled by the web container.